Auto-translation

 You can fine-tune the auto-translation process by providing additional context to translation services that use AI like OpenAI, OpenRouter.ai and DeepL.
 For example, you can specify the tone of voice, style, or any other specific instructions for the translation, or just give more background information about your project.

-To provide additional context, navigate to your project Settings and then to the Auto-translation tab, and click Configure next to the selected translation provider:
+To provide additional context, navigate to your project Settings and then to the Auto-translation tab.
+There, scroll down to the AI Context section and enter your instructions in the text field.

 Read more: Tips for effective auto-translation in software localization.